-Daniel is Head of the Pensions Department.
-He also sits on Travers Smith’s Diversity & Inclusion Board and was our CSR Partner.
+Daniel is Head of Pensions at Travers Smith.
+He also sits on the firm's Diversity & Inclusion Board and was our first CSR Partner.

-Daniel has a broad pensions practice, acting principally for trustees, employers and parties to corporate activity.
+Daniel has a broad pensions practice, acting principally for trustees, employers and parties to corporate and restructuring activity.

-His practice covers all aspects of pensions law, including strategic advice to trustees, employers and parties to corporate activity about pension funds, employer covenant and security for occupational schemes, pensions aspects of corporate transactions and reorganisations - including distress and restructuring situations, changes to benefit structures, risk management - including buy-ins and longevity insurance - and mergers, as well as questions about member benefits and handling all types of pensions-related claims and disputes.
-He is also an expert on corporate social responsibility and diversity and inclusion – within the corporate environment and beyond – and is a trustee of a number of charities.
+His practice covers all aspects of pensions law.
+This includes strategic advice to trustees, employers and parties to corporate activity about pension funds, employer covenant and security for occupational schemes, pensions aspects of corporate transactions and reorganisations - including distress and restructuring situations, changes to benefit structures, risk management - including buy-ins and longevity insurance - and mergers, as well as questions about member benefits and handling all types of pensions-related claims and disputes.
+He is currently engaged in negotiating a number of revised funding/deferral packages, in response to Covid 19 challenges to sponsors.
+He is also an expert on corporate governance, corporate social responsibility and diversity and inclusion – within the corporate environment and beyond – and is a trustee/non-executive director of a number of charities.

-Daniel’s clients include funds associated with Akzo Nobel, AXA, the Bank of England, Clarks Shoes, Gatwick Airport, ITN, Reach plc (formerly Trinity Mirror) and Willis Towers Watson.
+Daniel’s clients include the trustees or sponsoring employers of many of the UK's largest pension funds, including those associated with Akzo Nobel, the Association of British Insurers (ABI), AXA, BAE Systems, the Bank of England, Clarks Shoes, Gatwick Airport, ITN, Reach plc (formerly Trinity Mirror), Unilever and Willis Towers Watson.

-Daniel regularly speaks at seminars and courses for trustees and employers, as well as for lawyers and other pensions professionals.
-He participates in a number of industry groups, and serves as Chair of the Society of Pension Professionals' Legislation Committee, and as a committee member of the GMP Equalisation Industry Group (set up by Government and the Pensions Regulator and chaired by PASA).
-He was recently appointed as a Leadership Fellow of St George's House, Windsor Castle – a group limited to 250 senior leaders from across a wide variety of industries and sectors, from the UK and further afield.
-He has also been named by the Financial Times and OUTstanding as one of the leading 100 LGBT Executives worldwide for the last three years in a row, including ranking 15th out of 100 in the 2019 list.
+Daniel speaks regularly at major pensions industry conferences for trustees, employers, lawyers and other pension professionals (including the PLSA's Annual and Investment Conferences) and appears regularly in the press.
+He participates in a number of other industry groups, including the governing Council and Covenant Committee of the Society of Pension Professionals as well as serving as a committee member of the GMP Equalisation Industry Group (set up by Government and the Pensions Regulator and chaired by PASA) and chairing its tax sub-committee.
+He is a member of the Network Group for the All Party Parliamentary Group on Global LGBT+ Rights and a Leadership Fellow of St George's House, Windsor Castle – a group limited to 250 senior leaders from across a wide variety of industries and sectors, from the UK and further afield.

 Diversity & Inclusion

-He is a trustee of several charities and is involved with a number of development projects in his local community.
-He has a particular interest in education and youth work, having served as a school governor for over 10 years, and actively supports a number of related projects, including sitting on the board of young person's homelessness charity City YMCA London, acting as a volunteer consultant to Brighter Futures Zambia, an education and social development project for children affected by AIDS/HIV in Southern Africa, as well as being a trustee of Just Like Us (an LGBT+ charity for young people).
+He is a trustee/non-executive director of several charities and is involved with a number of development projects in his local community.
+He has a particular interest in education and youth work, having served as a school governor for over 10 years, and actively supports a number of related projects, including sitting on the board of young person's homelessness charity City YMCA London and North, acting as a volunteer consultant to Brighter Futures Zambia, an education and social development project for children affected by AIDS/HIV in Southern Africa, as well as being a trustee of Just Like Us (an LGBT+ charity for young people) and, more recently, being appointed to LGBTQI charity GiveOut's Board of Trustees.
 He also helped found Refugees at Home – a national charity providing free accommodation for refugees and asylum seekers - and sits on its board.